Oman at a Glance

 Around the mid-19th century, Britain asserted her own commercial interests in the area and implemented new abolitionist policies (quite a few merchants in Oman and Zanzibar were associated with the slave trade).
 The sultanate experienced an economic decline, with the majority of the population working in Oman’s small agricultural sector, fishing, or artisanal occupations that created traditional handicrafts.

-Currently, there are 968,000 people working in Oman.
-In 2007, over 60% of them were foreign residents, though.
+Currently, there are 1,809,000 people working in Oman.
+In 2014, around 85% of them were foreign residents, though.
 Since more and more young Omanis graduate from high school and college nowadays, they take over skilled labor, clerical jobs, and middle management.

 This “Omanization” policy, proscribed by the government and practiced by most employers, means that most foreign-born employees working in Oman do not have a graduate degree or have not even completed secondary education.
 Such migrant workers come to Oman as unskilled labor.
 On the other end of the scale, some executive positions or highly specialized jobs go to well-qualified expatriates.